dperique/kubectl-plugins/README.md

     kubectl contstat <aNamespace> [<verbose>]

-    We use the current context (dperiquet-dal2-rk219-s04-mzone7285)
+    We use the current context (dp-test)
     Checks Ready status of Pods in Deployments, Daemonsets, and Statefulsets and checks for Pods not in Complete or Running state